sdmx-twg/vtl/v2.1/docs/user_manual/model.rst

 transformation purposes, for example to filter the Data Points according to a subset of Values of a certain Data Structure Component (e.g. extract only the European Countries from some data relevant to the World Countries).
-Although this detail does not exist in GSIM, these artefacts are compliant with the GSIM artefacts described above, aimed at representing the Value Domains:

 **Value Domain** **Subset** (or simply **Set**): a subset of Values of a Value Domain.
-This artefact does not exist in GSIM; however, it is compliant with the GSIM Value Domain.
 Hereinafter a Value Domain Subset is simply called **Set**, because it can be any set of Values belonging to the Value Domain (even the set of all the values of the Value Domain).

    **Described Value Domain Subset** (or simply **Described Set**): a described (defined by a criterion) subset of Values of a Value Domain (e.g. the countries having more than 100 million inhabitants, the integers between 1 and 100).
-This artefact does not exist in GSIM;
-   however, it is compliant with the GSIM Described Value Domain.

    **Enumerated Value Domain** **Subset** (or simply **Enumerated Set**): an enumerated subset of a Value Domain (e.g. the enumeration of the European countries).
-This artefact does not exist in GSIM;
-   however, it is compliant with the GSIM Enumerated Value Domain.

    **Set List**: the list of all the Values belonging to an Enumerated Set (e.g. the list of the ISO codes of the European countries), without repetitions (each Value is present just once).
 As obvious, these Values must belong to the Value Domain of which the Set is a subset.
-This artefact does not exist in GSIM; however, it is compliant with the Code List in GSIM, which has a similar role.
 The Set List enumerates the Values contained in the Set (e.g. the European country codes), without the associated categories (e.g. the names of the countries), because the latter are already maintained in the Code List / Code Items of the relevant Value Domain (which enumerates all the possible Values with the associated categories).
    In practice, as for the VTL IM, the Set List artefact coincides 1:1 with the Enumerated Set artefact, therefore they can be considered as